MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequest.md

     - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition object that is being assigned to the principal or that a principal is eligible for.
     - `[Status <String>]`: The status of the role assignment or eligibility request.
     - `[Id <String>]`:
     - `[MemberType <String>]`: Membership type of the eligible assignment.
 It can either be Inherited, Direct, or Group.
+Supports $filter (eq).
     - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
-  - `[TargetScheduleId <String>]`: The time period for which the eligibility assignment is valid.
+  - `[TargetScheduleId <String>]`: Identifier of the schedule object that's linked to the eligibility request.
+Supports $filter (eq, ne).
   - `[TicketInfo <IMicrosoftGraphTicketInfo>]`: ticketInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[TicketNumber <String>]`: The ticket number.
     - `[TicketSystem <String>]`: The description of the ticket system.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DIRECTORYSCOPE `<IMicrosoftGraphDirectoryObject>`: directoryObject
+DIRECTORYSCOPE <IMicrosoftGraphDirectoryObject>: directoryObject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-PRINCIPAL `<IMicrosoftGraphDirectoryObject>`: directoryObject
+PRINCIPAL <IMicrosoftGraphDirectoryObject>: directoryObject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-ROLEDEFINITION `<IMicrosoftGraphUnifiedRoleDefinition>`: unifiedRoleDefinition
+ROLEDEFINITION <IMicrosoftGraphUnifiedRoleDefinition>: unifiedRoleDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.